 Aikido and Meditation

-David Foster Wallace tells this old Zen story:
+David Foster Wallace tells an old Zen story:

 The immediate point of the fish story is that the most obvious, ubiquitous, important realities are often the ones that are the hardest to see and talk about."